serayamaouche/ClinicalTrials/README.md

 # Searching, downloading, and visualizing clinical trials from ClinialTrials.Gov in R
-# By Seraya Maouche
+By Seraya Maouche
-# Latest update : 22 April 2017
+Latest update : 22 April 2017

-The [rclinicaltrials R package](https://cran.r-project.org/web/packages/rclinicaltrials/index.html)provides functions to search, explore, and retrieve data from [ClinicalTrials.Gov](https://clinicaltrials.gov/).
+The [rclinicaltrials R package](https://cran.r-project.org/web/packages/rclinicaltrials/index.html) provides functions to search, explore, and retrieve data from [ClinicalTrials.Gov](https://clinicaltrials.gov/).
 The script [clinicalTrialsGov2R.R](https://github.com/serayamaouche/ClinicalTrials/blob/master/clinicalTrialsGov2R.R) provides an example on how to search and download clinical trials.